yavuzselimkolbasar/Pybricks-Lego-Spike/README.md

 2. Install Pybricks firmware on your hub by following the [official guide](https://pybricks.com/learn/getting-started/install-pybricks/).
 3. Connect the appropriate motors to the hub ports as described in the chosen script (`Boxing.py`, `Remote-Car.py`, or `DrivingBaseXboxController.py`).
 Pay attention to the motor roles (Drive, Steering, Arm) and required attachments.
 4. Copy the corresponding script to the hub using the Pybricks code editor.
-5. Pair your Xbox controller with the hub via Bluetooth.
+5. Run the script on your hub
-6. Run the script on your hub and control your robot using the Xbox controller.
+6. Pair your Xbox controller with the hub via Bluetooth and control your robot using the Xbox controller.

 ---